A NOTE FROM SCOTT

 3) Impact My Generation

-It is my heart that our students see God as bigger than anything else in the world or any problem that could happen to them.
-It is also my desire that they understand the Gospel, what it is and how their identity can be forever changed by it.
+It is our heart that our students see God as bigger than anything else in the world or any problem that could happen to them.
+It is also our desire that they understand the Gospel, what it is and how their identity can be forever changed by it.
 When these things take root in their hearts by the power of the Holy Spirit, they will make an impact on their generation for Christ.

 OUR GATHERINGS AND TRIPS

 Fullness Student Ministries gathers as a whole youth group from

 6:15pm to 7:30pm Wednesday nights in the Fullness youth room.

 We always take a Winter Retreat in January and either a mission trip or youth camp trip every summer (alternating years).